Country selection

 Quality Assurance/Quality Control

-According to MLI-17, Mali’s ethics committees (ECs) follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which provides details on quality, data, and records management.
-Per MLI-7, the sponsor should implement a system to manage quality throughout all stages of the trial process, focusing on trial activities essential to ensuring participant protection and the reliability of trial results.
-The quality management system should use a risk-based approach that includes:
+Mali does not have country specific requirements pertaining to risk and quality management.
+According to MLI-17, Mali’s ethics committees (ECs) follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5), which provides details on quality, data, and records management.
+Refer to MLI-5 for additional quality assurance and quality control requirements.

 Monitoring Requirements